 Small Plates Choreography Festival was created in 2012 by Beth McKee Elliott with the intention to create meaningful performance opportunities for choreographers and dancers, and to cultivate a zoetic interface between movement artists and their audiences.
 The festival provides a venue for the presentation of short dance works to a shared audience, building community through performance, dialogue, and professional networking.

 Small Plates is a dance performance series advancing the work of dance makers by producing curated showcase-style performances in several cities each year.
 We create a growth environment for artists by facilitating artist/audience dialog after each performance.
 The artist/audience interface is what makes Small Plates truly special.

-Small Plates Choreography Festival is a platform for artist promotion, an incubator for creative community, an entry point for emerging choreographers and curious observers into the world of concert dance,a sounding board for established artists and their audiences to engage in the art of performance with one another, and an affordable opportunity to experience how a dance maker’s creative work will be received in different communities.
+Small Plates Choreography Festival is a platform for artist promotion, an incubator for creative community, an entry point for emerging choreographers and curious observers into the world of concert dance, and a sounding board for established artists and their audiences to engage in the art of performance with one another.
+Small Plates creates an affordable touring opportunity for small dance companies and independent makers, allowing them to experience how their creative work will be received in different communities.

 Producers interested in hosting Small Plates Choreography Festival in their community should contact the director Beth Elliott.